grafana/writers-toolkit/docs/sources/contribute/data-source-writing-guide/index.md

   Grafana provides a query editor for the CloudWatch data source, which allows you to query, visualize, and alert on logs and metrics stored in Amazon CloudWatch.
 It's located on the [Explore](ref:explore) page.
 For general documentation on querying data sources in Grafana, refer to [Query and transform data](ref:query-transform-data).
 ```

-- Available query modes
+- Available query modes.
-  - Visual query builder or raw query
+  - Visual query builder or raw query.
   - What query types are supported?
     - Table
     - Time series
 - Explain how to build queries using the editor.
 - Describe each query editor option.
 This should include a description of each query type, an explanation of what each component or field is, and include examples where appropriate.
 -Highlight data source-specific components or syntax.
 Provide examples for each component where applicable.
 - Include example queries, both simple and complex.
 - Any other information useful when working with the query editor, such as information on aggregations or aggregating data.
 - Are Grafana macros supported?